Senorita2303/springinaction/docs/guide/Chapter-16/Introduction.md

-# 第 16 章 管理 Spring
+# Chapter 16.
+Administering Spring

-本章内容
+This chapter covers

-* 设置 Spring Boot Admin
+* Setting up Spring Boot Admin
-* 注册客户端应用程序
+* Registering client applications
-* 使用 Actuator 端点
+* Working with Actuator endpoints
-* 保护 Admin 服务器的安全
+* Securing the Admin server

-俗话说，一图胜千言。对于众多的应用使用者来说，一个对用户友好的 Web 界面抵得上一千次 API 调用。别误解我，我是个命令行迷，非常喜欢使用 curl 和 HTTPie 来进行 REST API 调用。但是，有时手动键入命令行以调用 REST，然后目视检查返回结果，效率可能低于只需单击链接并在 web 浏览器中读取结果。
+A picture is worth a thousand words (or so they say), and for many application users, a user-friendly web application is worth a thousand API calls.
+Don’t get me wrong, I’m a command-line junkie and a big fan of using `curl` and HTTPie to consume REST APIs.
+But sometimes, manually typing the command line to invoke a REST endpoint and then visually inspecting the results can be less efficient than simply clicking a link and reading the results in a web browser

-在上一章中，我们讨论了 Spring Boot Actuator。这些 HTTP 端点返回 JSON 响应数据，可以任意使用它们。在本章中，我们将了解如何创建底层基于 Actuator 的前端用户界面（UI）。使 Actuator 更易于使用，且可以实时捕获难以直接从 Actuator 获取的数据。
+In the previous chapter, we explored all of the HTTP endpoints exposed by the Spring Boot Actuator.
+As HTTP endpoints that return JSON responses, there’s no limit to how those can be used.
+In this chapter, we’ll see how to put a frontend user interface (UI) on top of the Actuator to make it easier to use, as well as capture live data that would be difficult to consume from Actuator directly.